HarsukritP/ScrollMaxxr/mvp.md

     "Photography": "Photo tips, camera gear, composition, photo showcases, photography tutorials" }

 SYSTEM_PROMPT = """You are a TikTok content classifier.
-Analyze the video screenshot and metadata to determine which category it belongs to.
+Analyze the video screenshot and metadata to determine if it matches the user's desired content.

-Categories:
+User wants to see: {desired_content}

-{categories}
+Your task: Determine if this video matches what the user wants to see.

 Return ONLY a JSON object in this exact format:
-{{"category": "category_name", "confidence": 0.0-1.0, "reasoning": "brief explanation"}}
+{{"isMatch": true/false, "confidence": 0.0-1.0, "reasoning": "brief explanation"}}

 Be strict in classification.
-If unsure, use confidence < 0.5.
+If unsure or borderline, use isMatch: false and confidence < 0.5.
 """

 class LLMClassifier: